kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-1: Heqeti Road Up to 9-82

-Serving as the primary connection between the ziggurat of Kauket (10-32 to 10-37) and the rest of Arden Vul, this broad corridor is eerily lit by fungal pods that hang every 20’ or so.
-The pods emit a green luminescence that reflects gently off the oiled, pebbled stonework of the road.
-The corridor is 20’ tall and very long, extending about 300’ between 9-82 and 10-2.
-Every 60’ or so, it ascends up a flight of steps with a rise-to-tread ratio too large for human feet.
+* This broad corridor is eerily lit by fungal pods that hang every 20’.
+It serves as the primary connection between the ziggurat of Kauket (10-32 to 10-37) and the rest of Arden Vul.
+	* The pods emit a green luminescence that reflects gently off the oiled, pebbled stonework of the road.
+	* The corridor is 20’ tall and very long, extending 300’ between 9-82 and 10-2, ascending a flight of steps every 60' (the risers too large for human comfort).

-About every 40’ the road is flanked by a pair of alcoves.
-The majority of the alcoves contain shapeless, damaged lumps of stone that once might have been statues.
-The last four niches before the road reaches area 10-1, however, have new, recognizable statues formed of granite brought from the Underearth.
-They depict four contemporary leaders who are leading the heqeti resurgence in Arden Vul: Caudatssa the Tongue (7-79), Reepsiq the Great Tongue (10-47), Pikaressa the Second Tongue (10-49), and Qassapik the Weaver (10-48).
-All four appear in classically aggressive heqeti poses, in slight crouches and wielding a staff or wand.
+	* Every 40’ the road is flanked by a pair of alcoves.
+		* Most alcoves contain shapeless, damaged lumps of stone, once statues.
+		* The last four before 10-1 have new, recognizable granite statues of the contemporary leaders of the heqeti resurgence in Arden Vul, each in classically aggressive heqeti pose: slight crouches, wielding a staff or wand.
+			* Caudatssa the Tongue (7-79), Reepsiq the Great Tongue (10-47), Pikaressa the Second Tongue (10-49), and Qassapik the Weaver (10-48).

 ### 10-2: Hall of Mouths

-When approached from the west, an eerie green glow can be seen emerging from this 25’-tall chamber.
-The glow comes from the green luminescence emitted by scores of fungal pods that hang from pegs on the walls and from the ceiling (the pods are harvested from the swamp in 10-15).
-The walls are also covered with purple lichen and yellow shelf fungus.
-The hall is dominated by a large abstract sculpture rising from the center of a murky pool of greenish water.
-The sculpture (once a statue of Kauket, but damaged in antiquity and now unrecognizable) is festooned with dripping algae.
-Numerous warning salamanders (see new monsters) writhe in the pool and among the algae.
-The presence of non-heqeti causes them to strobe and to dart in all directions, both into the pool but also towards 10-5, 10-10, and 10-14.
+* Approaching from the west, an eerie green glow can be seen.
+* This 25’-tall chamber is filled with scores of luminous green fungal pods hanging from pegs on the walls and ceiling (harvested from the swamp in 10-15).
+	* The walls are also covered with purple lichen and yellow shelf fungus.
+	* A large abstract sculpture rises from the center of a murky pool of greenish water, festooned with dripping algae, dominating the chamber.
+		* Once a statue of Kauket, but damaged in antiquity and now unrecognizable).
+		* Numerous warning salamanders (new) writhe in the pool and among the algae.
+			* The presence of non-heqeti causes them to strobe and to dart in all directions, both into the pool and towards 10-5, 10-10, and 10-14.

-All but one of the exits from the hall are carved to resemble enormous, toothed salamander mouths.
-The carvings are incredibly ancient, and badly damaged; indeed, the lower teeth in all of the portals were smashed in antiquity.
-Still, they present a foreboding aspect, one that is compounded by the rippling, green-and-black shell strings that block sight into each mouth.
+	* All but one exit is are carved to into enormous, toothed salamander mouths.
+		* The carvings are incredibly ancient and badly damaged; the lower teeth were smashed in antiquity.
+		* Rippling, green-and-black shell strings block sight into each mouth (rare shells, 900 gp total).

-A patch of heqeti sign mold (see new flora) is found on the wall to the right side of each of mouth.
-When approached within 5’ the mold adjusts itself to reveal an image and a phrase in Heqeti Runic.
-Amid the other fungi and luminescent pods, it might be possible for hasty explorers to miss the sign mold: the mold should thus be treated as a concealed doors.
+		* A patch of heqeti sign mold (flora) occupies the wall to the right side of each of mouth (inobvious, as concealed door).
+			* When approached within 5’ the mold adjusts to reveal an image and a phrase (Heqeti Runic).

+On Alert
+* If the heqeti have been warned of approaching hostile forces (see 9-79), the forces from 10-3 and 10-4 have an ambush waiting here.
+	* They have summoned aid from 10-6 and released the neo-otyugh from 10-5.
+These reinforcements wait just inside the tunnel to 10-5, ready to surprise intruders once they engage with the initial heqeti forces.

 Destination Image Phrase
-To 10-4 Spear Faithful // Watchers
+* To 10-4     Spear         Faithful // Watchers
-To 10-10 Eft Water // Life
+* To 10-10   Eft              Water // Life
-To 10-14 Ziggurat Tongue// sacrifice // Kauket
+* To 10-14   Ziggurat    Tongue// sacrifice // Kauket
-To 10-5 Flask Weavers // Rimmaq-Isfet
+* To 10-5     Flask          Weavers // Rimmaq-Isfet
-To 10-3 Spear Faithful // Watchers
+* To 10-3     Spear         Faithful // Watchers

-If the heqeti have been warned of approaching hostile forces (see 9-79), then the forces from areas 10-3 and 10-4 will have an ambush waiting in this chamber.
-They will also have summoned aid from area 10-6 and will have released the neo-otyugh from 10-5.
-These reinforcements wait just inside the tunnel to 10-5 hoping to surprise intruders once they engage with the initial heqeti forces.

-8 warning salamanders (see new monsters): SZ S; AC 8; MV 90’, 150’ swimming; HD 2; HP 14, 13, 12, 12, 11, 10, 9, 8; #AT 0; Dmg 0.
+8 warning salamanders (new): SZ S; AC 8; MV 90’, 150’ swimming; HD 2; HP 14, 13, 12, 12, 11, 10, 9, 8; #AT 0; Dmg 0.
 Special attacks: strobe light.
 Special defenses: surprised only on 1.

-Treasure:
-The shells that form the curtains hanging in the mouths are rare, and could bring 900 gp total.

 ### 10-3: Heqeti Watchers

-One of two teams of heqeti guardians keeps watch on the approaches to the ziggurat from this chamber.
-The walls are painted a sickly mauve and are covered with more of the yellow shelf fungus; the floor is painted black, although it is punctuated with a dozen, large, white teardrops.
-The team consists of six heqeti chosen led by a heqeti weaver (see new monsters).
-They possess the bloated, stinking corpses of a baindara and a varumani, which they use for target practice with their spears.
+* One of two teams of heqeti guardians keeps watch on the approaches to the ziggurat from this chamber.
+	* The walls are painted a sickly mauve and covered with more of the yellow shelf fungus.
+The floor is painted black, punctuated with a dozen, large, white teardrops.
+* The 6 heqeti chosen are led by a heqeti weaver (new).
+	* They possess the bloated, stinking corpses of a baindara and a varumani, which they use for target practice with their spears.

-The heqeti react immediately to the presence of intruders in area 10-2.
-Should they be forewarned of the arrival of hostile forces, one of the chosen will have been sent to 10-14 to warn the Great Tongue; the remainder will prepare an ambush (in conjunction with their fellows in 10-4).
+	* The heqeti react immediately to intruders in 10-2.
+	* If forewarned of hostile forces, one of the chosen has been sent to 10-14 to warn the Great Tongue; the rest prepare an ambush (along with their fellows in 10-4).

 6 heqeti chosen (see new monsters), as 6th-level fighters: SZ M; AL CE; AC 5; MV 60’, 150’ swimming; HD 6; HP 44, 41, 40, 39, 37, 35; #AT 2; Dmg 2-7 (spear), 1-6 (bite).
 Special attacks: hop; acid tongue (1-6 acid damage); +1 damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold and water/ice.

 1 heqeti weaver (see new monsters), as a 7th/7th-level magic user/cleric of Rimmaq-Isfet: SZ M; AL CE; AC 3; MV 120’, 90’ swimming; HD 7; HP 34; #AT 1; Dmg 5-10 (footman’s mace
 +2).
 Constant abilities: infravision.
 Special attacks: +1 to damage due to STR; toxic skin (paralysis for 1-2 rounds).
 Special defenses: psionic resistance; immune to sleep, charm, hold, and water/ice.
-Possessions: amulet of natural armor +2 (see new magic items); staff of healing (18 charges); copper-headed footman’s mace +2; two glass spheres of arcane assistance (one of arcane warding, one of protection) (see new magic items); potion of gaseous form.
-Magic user spells: enlarge, jump, magic missile, shield; continual light, levitate, ray of enfeeblement; fireball, protection from normal missiles; polymorph other.
-Cleric spells: bless, command (x2), create water, cure light wounds; chant, hold person (x2), resist fire, silence 15’ radius; animate dead, blindness; sticks to snakes.
+* Possessions: amulet of natural armor +2 (see new magic items); staff of healing (18 charges); copper-headed footman’s mace +2; two glass spheres of arcane assistance (one of arcane warding, one of protection) (see new magic items); potion of gaseous form.
+* Magic user spells: enlarge, jump, magic missile, shield; continual light, levitate, ray of enfeeblement; fireball, protection from normal missiles; polymorph other.
+* Cleric spells: bless, command (x2), create water, cure light wounds; chant, hold person (x2), resist fire, silence 15’ radius; animate dead, blindness; sticks to snakes.
 Spell book: dancing lights, detect magic, enlarge, jump, magic missile, protection from good, read magic, shield, sleep; darkness 15’ radius, invisibility, knock, mirror image, ray of enfeeblement, strength; blink, dispel magic, gust of wind, lightning bolt, slow.

 ### 10-4: More Heqeti Watchers